dharillo/teamcity-its-favro/README.md

 ## Installation

+The plugin is available at [Jetbrains plugins](https://plugins.jetbrains.com/plugin/14286-favro-issue-tracker)

 1. Go to the administration section of TeamCity

 2. In the left side menu, at the bottom, click on Plugin List

-3. Click on upload ZIP

-4. Upload the generated ZIP
+3. Add the plugin from the Jetbrains plugin repository

 ## Configuration